railsuser2014/openobject-doc-book-en/source/features/report_designer.rst

 * Allows to easily customize all existing documents of Open ERP
 * Create new documents and save them as modules to easily deploy and distribute
 * Automates all your frequent document composition
-* Integrated to marketing campaigns
+* Integrated to marketing campaigns management

 Links:
 ------